 Dip.
 You can dip anything in there.
 I have dipped fake flowers (obviously) but also pinecones and little branches (and little pinecones on branches).
 Make sure you have prepared some contraption to hang your flowers.
 If you lay them down to dry they will dry up flat on one side.

 See this was my highly technical set up.
 As you can see I have dipped red roses too.
-I had some plaster left after the dipping of the buttercups and was looking around what else to dip (it is addicting, be warned!
+I had some plaster left after the dipping of the buttercups and was looking around what else to dip (it is so fun, be warned!
 Hide the dog because you will be tempted to dip him too).

 The first dip will mainly stiffen the flower and help keep its shape.
 Let dry (this goes pretty fast) and dip again (and maybe repeat this a few times).
 You will have to make a new batch of plaster mixture each time because your old one will have become rock solid while your flowers (or dog) were drying.
 But if you have used a flexible plastic cup you can get that layer of plaster out and reuse your cup.
 When you have a fairly good coverage you can put the final touches on with a little brush, getting into the center and making sure all is nicely covered and looking a bit sculpted.